• Skip to primary navigation

 Jump to Recipe Print Recipe

-This 3-ingredient chocolate pecan bark is full of big flavors from buttery pecans and aromatic rosemary.
-It's easy, healthy (protein-rich and full of antioxidants), makes a great holiday gift, and all it takes is 15 minutes!
+This 3-ingredient chocolate pecan bark is full of mouthwatering flavors from buttery pecans and aromatic rosemary.
+It's easy, delicious, makes a great holiday gift, and all it takes is 15 minutes!

-chocolate pecan bark cut into squares and arranged on marble table.
+Chocolate pecan bark cut into squares and arranged on a table.

 If you need a last-minute recipe to bring to a party, give as a homemade gift, or just because you have a craving for something dark-chocolaty-but-with-a-twist, this dark chocolate pecan bark is for you.